 If you are hesitant to move such an important function into the cloud, you also could look at a hybrid approach.
 This option allows users to extract certain data from the cloud for reporting in other applications such as Microsoft Excel.

 5. Do we have the staff needed to handle the transition?

 If you want an ERP upgrade to be successful, it’s important to designate and prepare a team of experienced and committed staff members to handle the transition.
-If you don’t have personnel with the requisite expertise or enough staff to handle this daunting task, you can bring in consultants with ERP experience.
+If you don’t have personnel with the requisite expertise or enough staff to handle this daunting task, you can bring in consultants with experience in ERP implementation.

 ERP upgrades often fall flat because financial executives did not address critical concerns pre-implementation.
 Before you commit to and invest in this major initiative, be sure you have all the answers you need.

 Are you interesting in learning more about how companies use on-premises or cloud-based ERP solutions as their primary financial system?